jkeiren/pbesstategraph-experiments/README.md

 contains results are skipped.
 If the option `-d` is provided than only some small cases are run to debug the scripts.
 With the optio `-p` only those cases reported in the paper are run.
 If the option `-n` is provided, no timing or memory limits are imposed.

+For convenience, the script `run.sh` is provided that sets the path consistently with the output of `install_prerequisites.sh`, see below.
+Using that script, the experiments as reported in the paper can be reproduced using

+    ./run.sh

 Installation
 ------------